kragen/derctuo/transaction-per-call.md

 Error handling
 --------------

-This was Hopwood's primary concern in the design of Noether.
+This was Hopwood’s primary concern in the design of Noether.

 Error handling becomes substantially easier.
-Nonlocal exceptions are especially popular in pure functional languages because cleanup while unwinding the stack is unnecessary; by contrast, C++ had so much trouble with this that the STL wasn't exception-safe for several years after it was written!
+Nonlocal exceptions are especially popular in pure functional languages because cleanup while unwinding the stack is unnecessary; by contrast, C++ had so much trouble with this that the STL wasn’t exception-safe for several years after it was written!
 In fact, if I understand correctly, exceptions are still prohibited at Google, because they complicate reasoning about what happens in failure cases — precisely what kinds of states can result.
 But in such a transactional system, the transaction system takes care of cleaning up any incompletely made changes.
-So you don't need RAII, destructors, or special failure handling.
+So you don’t need RAII, destructors, or special failure handling.

-The basic nested-transaction feature doesn't require tracking *reads* of transactional variables, the way Haskell's STM does, only *writes*.
+The basic nested-transaction feature doesn’t require tracking *reads* of transactional variables, the way Haskell’s STM does, only *writes*.
-That's because there's no need to check a transaction for validity when you go to commit it — no other code could have been running concurrently.
+That’s because there’s no need to check a transaction for validity when you go to commit it — no other code could have been running concurrently.
 You only need to buffer the writes to transactional variables so that you can undo them if you have to roll back.